 Chromecast is a modern streaming tool, which presents you with a wide range of options in terms of content that you can stream on your TV or computer.
-You just have to connect this device into an HDMI port and provide it a power source and you are good to go.
+You just have to connect this device to an HDMI port and provide it with a power source and you are good to go.
 However, when you connect Chromecast to your visual screen, you will see some banner images, which keep on changing.
 These images are the things trending on Chromecast.
 Along with it, Google gives you the option of choosing your own background visual.
 Here’s how you can do it:

 Customizing your Chromecast background.